123gg456atonix/OxygenMC/README.md

 <!-- Introduction -->
 <br/><h2 align="center">🧩 Introduction</h2>

-**OxygenMC** is a multiegg designed to simply server management for hosting providers.
+**OxygenMC** is a multi-egg designed to simplify server management for hosting providers.
 Currently, it only supports Minecraft.

 **OxygenMC** also comes with features like:
 - **MOTD Blocking**: Prevents changes to MOTD.
 - **More Features**: Additional features to enhance server management.

 > [!NOTE]
 > Disabling theses features require modifying the `entrypoint.sh` file.
-Do not modify this file unless you know what are you doing.
+Do not modify this file unless you know what you are doing.

 [Learn more about **OxygenMC**](https://discord.gg/yJScqZsQgV).